shy1132/shycatbot-open/README.md

 but have at it, it runs 24/7 on my server quite reliably

-(and sorry for the sheer amount of platforms, i port shycatbot to things for fun)
+(and sorry for the sheer amount of platforms, i port shycatbot to things for fun) (AND ALSO if you decide to make a media posting bot with shycatbot's source code, link the repo somewhere!!!)